Razia-Shaheen-Sara/Netpractice_42/Readme.md

 <details> <summary>Level 4: Router and it's Interfaces</summary>

 - Each router side called **interface**,  should typically have a separate mask number, because they are in different networks.
-- Hosts connected to the same interface of a router will typically have -
+- Hosts connected to the same interface of a router will have -
 1. the same subnet mask and
 2. IP addresses in the same range as the router’s interface but **NOT EXACTLY** the same because of Grouping/subnet